Iiris: Music career

-2010 was a year that rocketed Iiris into the spotlight.
-After the showcase festival Tallinn Music Week, Iiris got people talking.
-“Especially good performance and great songwriting”, said Dietmar Schwenger of the MusikWoche.
-Invitations from festivals like Popkomm (Germany), Musiikki & Media (Finland), The Great Escape (UK), Positivus (Latvia) and Iceland Airwaves (Iceland) followed soon.
+after the showcase festival Tallinn Music Week.
+Dietmar Schwenger of the MusikWoche praised the “Especially good performance and great songwriting”.
+Invitations from festivals like Popkomm (Germany), Musiikki & Media (Finland), The Great Escape (UK), Positivus (Latvia) and Iceland Airwaves (Iceland) followed.

 At the beginning of 2011 Iiris became the artist of the week on MTV Iggy’s blog – “A depressingly few amount of bands have “it.”
 In fact, I’m pretty sure I didn’t know what “it” was, until I listened to Estonian singer/songwriter/pianist Iiris.
 Because whatever “it” is, she definitely has it.
 Iiris has the eclecticism, the smarts, the innovation, the pop sound, not to mention the adorable/pretty image to become a huge mega mega, mega star.”

 Iiris was signed to EMI Finland in June 2011.
 Her debut album The Magic Gift Box, produced by Ago Teppand (a.k.a.
 Sethh), was released on 28 March 2012.

 Iiris is often compared to Estonian pop singer Kerli, and they are both fans of each other.

 After Universal Music Group bought EMI, Iiris has been releasing her songs on Universal Music Finland.